 A tree whose keys are regular expression strings

-Reverse the order of the tree’s keys
+Reverse the order of the map’s keys

 The root node of the given tree

-Shuffle the keys of the tree
+Shuffle the keys of the map

-A new tree with its keys sorted
+A new map with its keys sorted

-The first n values in the tree
+The first n values in the map

 Return the value at the path of keys